apache/apex-malhar/front/README.md

 ### Getting Started

-One project goal that has not been achieved yet is to set up a complete mock implementation of the DT Gateway API to develop against, so the best way to get started developing/extending the UI is to have a Hadoop cluster with DataTorrent and the DT Gateway installed and running.
+One project goal that has not been achieved yet is to set up a complete mock implementation of the DT Gateway API to develop against, so the best way to get started developing/extending the Front is to have a Hadoop cluster with DataTorrent and the DT Gateway installed and running.
 The steps to set up a development environment are as follows:

 1. Clone the [Malhar](https://github.com/DataTorrent/Malhar) repository to the machine that the DT Gateway is running on.
-2. Create a symbolic link called dev in the static file server root folder that points to the ui/ folder in Malhar.
+2. Create a symbolic link called dev in the static file server root folder that points to the front/ folder in Malhar.
-3. On your local machine, ensure that Malhar is also cloned, then run `make bundle` and `node server` in the ui/ folder (in two different shells or as two different background processes).
+3. On your local machine, ensure that Malhar is also cloned, then run `make bundle` and `node server` in the front/ folder (in two different shells or as two different background processes).
 4. Navigate to the dev folder of the DT Gateway static file server URL that your local machine has access to (this may require ssh tunneling or other steps depending on your environment).
 This might look like: `http://node0.yourcluster.com:PORT/static/dev`.
 5. the `make bundle` command starts the [beefy](https://github.com/chrisdickinson/beefy) server so that every time this URL is hit, your local code gets rebundled.